Risingson/eveeyedocs/docs/ui/settings.md

 #### Suppress Data Update Notifications
 This toggles notifications appearing on the bottom of the app when new data was loaded.
 #### Doubleclick/tap Mode
 With this mode enabled clicking ot tapping a solarsystem will not show the menu.
 To show the menu you would have to doubleclick/tap it.
+On connection lines a single click/tap is sufficient to show its menu still.

 ## Map
 #### Extended Map Layout